strega-nil/style/guide.md

 }
 ```

-Build an enum as you would a namespaced struct, tuple struct, or constant.
+Build an enum value as you would a namespaced struct, tuple struct, or constant.

 ### macro\_rules!